List of Nathan for You episodes

 Nathan for You is an American docu-reality comedy television series starring Canadian comedian Nathan Fielder.
 The series was created by Fielder and Michael Koman and premiered on February 28, 2013, on the American cable television network Comedy Central.
 In the series, Fielder plays an off-kilter version of himself, who tries to use his business background and life experiences to help struggling companies and people by offering them outlandish strategies.

 The last of the 32 episodes of Nathan for You aired on November 9, 2017.
-On October 17, 2018, Comedy Central announced the show would not return for a fifth season.
+On October 17, 2018, Comedy Central announced the show would not return for a fifth season, due to Fielder focusing on other projects.